-- 69.-(1) Parliament shall have power to make laws- - (a) for the peace, order and good government of Nigeria (other than the Federal territory) or any part thereof with respect to any matter included in the Legislative Lists; and
+Powers of Parliament to make laws. (b) for the peace, order and good government of the Federal territory with respect to any matter, whether or not it is included in the Legislative Lists.

-- (b) for the peace, order and good government of the Federal territory with respect to any matter, whether or not it is included in the Legislative Lists. - (2) The power of Parliament to make laws for the peace, order and good government of the Regions with respect to any matter included in the Exclusive Legislative List shall (save as provided in section 78 of this Constitution) be to the exclusion of the legislatures of the Regions:
+(2) The power of Parliament to make laws for the peace, order and good government of the Regions with respect to any matter included in the Exclusive Legislative List shall (save as provided in section 78 of this Constitution) be to the exclusion of the legislatures of the Regions :